nikita-telkar/apero/content/blog/leadership_page/index.md

 ### Academic and Professional Experience

+**Teaching Assistant** (Sept - Dec 2020)
+University of British Columbia, Canada
+TA for the [graduate MEDG 520 Advanced Human Molecular Genetics course](https://med-fom-medgen.sites.olt.ubc.ca/files/2020/10/MEDG520-syllabus-2020W-Final-1.pdf) in the [Department of Medical Genetics](https://medgen.med.ubc.ca/). <br><br> Instrumental in restructuring the course and assignments for the year, along with assisting course instructors in class and holding tutorial sessions for the students.
+*“Nikita always responded promptly and thoughtfully to requests for advice.
+Her input and assistance helped guide the learning process.
+She did everything I think a good teacher should, and went above and beyond the time and effort I would expect from a TA.
+She was the best part of the course.”*

 | Position | Location | Description |
 | -- | --- | --- |
 | **Teaching Assistant** <br><br> *Employment* | University of British Columbia, Canada <br><br> Sept - Dec 2020 | TA for the [graduate MEDG 520 Advanced Human Molecular Genetics course](https://med-fom-medgen.sites.olt.ubc.ca/files/2020/10/MEDG520-syllabus-2020W-Final-1.pdf) in the [Department of Medical Genetics](https://medgen.med.ubc.ca/). <br><br> Instrumental in restructuring the course and assignments for the year, along with assisting course instructors in class and holding tutorial sessions for the students.  <br><br>  *“Nikita always responded promptly and thoughtfully to requests for advice.
 Her input and assistance helped guide the learning process.
 She did everything I think a good teacher should, and went above and beyond the time and effort I would expect from a TA.
 She was the best part of the course.”* |